-Cloudflare’s network and all of our products are built with data protection in mind.
-As such, the GDPR was a codification of many steps we were already taking.
-Cloudflare does not sell personal data we process on customers’ behalf, or use it for any purpose other than to provide our services to our customers.
-In addition, we give people the ability to access, correct, and delete their personal information, and give our customers control over the information that passes through our network.
+Cloudflare’s is a privacy-first company.
+As such, the General Data Protection Regulation (“GDPR”) represents many steps we were already taking.
+We do not sell personal data we process, or use it for any purpose other than delivering our services.
+In addition, we let people access, correct, and delete their personal information, and give our customers control over the information passing through our network.

 Cloudflare’s network can encrypt data throughout its journey from origin servers to end-users, using the very latest protocols.

 Cloudflare’s Web Analytics does not use any client-side state, such as cookies or localStorage, to collect usage metrics — and never ‘fingerprints’ individual users.

 In many regions — including the EU — Cloudflare lets organizations control which regional data centers their traffic is inspected in and where logs are sent.